twisterghost/5e-obsidian/README.md

 [D&D SRD Remastered](https://github.com/Umbyology/OGL-SRD5) into a workable
 reference directory for use in [Obsidian](https://obsidian.md).

+There's still a lot of improvements that could be made to make this more accurate and complete, but in practice, it has been enough to get moving with D&D in Obsidian.

 ## Get the files

 You probably just want the end result!
 Head to the